channelopathies (also sometimes referred to as arrhythmia syndromes)

 channel associated LQTS, the channels do not behave as efficiently as

 normal.
-They let potassium ions into the cell too slowly.
+They let potassium ions out of the cell too slowly.

 Sanjay Sharma talks